JeMuGa/simple-microservice/README.md

 - Step 1: kubectl apply -f <deployment_file_name.yaml>
 - Step 2: kubectl rollout restart deployment <deployment_name>
 - Step 3(optional): kubectl get deployments

-### Ingress-Controller Nginx
-This is an ingress to manage the redirection of the calls to the clusters related to the call.
-To understand this, go to the [website](https://kubernetes.github.io/ingress-nginx/deploy/) and follow the guide on how to install it to your kubernetes configuration.
-It's an online tool to make use of the ingress in the oficial website.

-#### Routing rules the OS
-Since this project is totally developed for local environment, to make this work a few lines have to be added to the hosts file to make the ingress-controller use your peoject instead of the real url provided in the ingress-srv.yaml file.

-Add the following line to the hosts file (open the file as administrator):

-127.0.0.1 my-blog-app.org